Simone Maludrottu

 Simone Maludrottu (born 4 June 1978) is a retired professional boxer from Olbia, Sardinia, Italy.
 Maludrottu fought in the Bantamweight division and is a former European (EBU) champion.

 Professional career

 Debut

 Maludrottu made his professional debut in July 2000, gaining a victory in Chivasso, Italy, with a points win over six rounds against Giovanni Delisi.

 Initial title fights

-Maludrottu fought thirteen fights, winning twelve, five by knockout, before he had a chance to fight for his first title belt September 2003 when he challenged Emiliano Salvini for the `Vacant Italian Bantamweight Title in Olbia, Sassari, Italy.
+Maludrottu fought thirteen fights, winning twelve, five by knockout, before he had a chance to fight for his first title belt in September 2003 when he challenged Emiliano Salvini for the `Vacant Italian Bantamweight Title in Olbia, Sassari, Italy.
 Maludrottu won this fight after Salvini retired in the seventh round due to an injury.

 European title

 In September 2004, after a further three victories Maludrottu challenged Frenchman Frederic Patrac for the European (EBU) Bantamweight Title which the Italian won on points over ten rounds.

 World title challenge

 Simone Maludrottu made an expedition to Japan and, on 10 January 2008, challenged Hozumi Hasegawa of the WBC world bantamweight class champion in Osaka prefectural gymnasium of Osaka-shi, Osaka of Japan.
 Maludrottu lost a 12 round unanimous decision to the Japanese champion.